 We believe healthy food access is a right, not a privilege, and all people no matter their gender, ethnicity, race, class, sexual orientation, national origin, disability or age hold this right.
 We acknowledge that communities of color and low-income communities have suffered disproportionately from racism and discrimination and acknowledge their assets, resources and resiliency.

 Food Fitness Opportunity

-Child Nutrition The Child Nutrition Project, led by No Kid Hungry NC, focuses on increasing access to healthy foods served through federal child nutrition programs statewide and provides nutrition education in Orange County.
+Child Nutrition The Child Nutrition Project, led by the Carolina Hunger Initiative, focuses on increasing access to healthy foods served through federal child nutrition programs statewide and provides nutrition education in Orange County.
 To learn more, contact Tamara Baker at firstname.lastname@example.org.

 Community Gardens Working alongside our community partners, we help organize groups around projects where individuals can grow an abundance of their own food for their family.
 These projects often lead to improvements in health, stronger communities and a reconnection with lost cultural traditions.
 To learn more, contact Brett Sheppard at email@example.com.

 Communities on the Move In 2018, the Communities on the Move program facilitated the creation of social environments that promote physical activity among nearly 100 community members across three distinct, low-resource neighborhoods in Orange County, NC.
 New in 2019, we are engaging multi sector stakeholders and empowering residents to build “active living coalitions” to create health-oriented culture change throughout all of Orange County and Lenoir County, NC.
 To learn more, contact Judit Alvarado at firstname.lastname@example.org.